subek-luiz/Web-based-Chat-application/readme.md

-# Real-Time Chat in Your React and Node.js App with Socket.IO
+# Real-Time Chat App in React and Node.js App with Socket.io

 ## Client side implementation